deciduously/music/post.md

 *[top](#table-of-contents)*

-This tutorial is aimed at [beginners](https://en.wikipedia.org/wiki/Novice) (and up) who are comfortable solving problems with at least one [imperative language](https://en.wikipedia.org/wiki/Imperative_programming).
+This tutorial is aimed at [beginners](https://en.wikipedia.org/wiki/Novice) (and up) who are comfortable solving problems with at least one [imperative](https://en.wikipedia.org/wiki/Imperative_programming) [language](https://en.wikipedia.org/wiki/Programming_language).
 It does not matter if that's [JavaScript](https://en.wikipedia.org/wiki/JavaScript) or [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal), I just assume you know the [basic](https://en.wikipedia.org/wiki/Syntax_(programming_languages)) [building](https://en.wikipedia.org/wiki/Semantics_(computer_science)) [blocks](https://en.wikipedia.org/wiki/Standard_library) of [creating a program](https://en.wikipedia.org/wiki/Computer_programming).
 You do not need any prior knowledge of physics or music theory, but there will be a tiny smattering of [elementary algebra](https://en.wikipedia.org/wiki/Elementary_algebra).
 I promise it's quick.

 There's a bunch of fairly [idiomatic](https://en.wikipedia.org/wiki/Programming_idiom) [Rust](https://www.rust-lang.org/) throughout this write-up, but don't worry if that's not what you're here for.
-I will elaborate on a few syntax notes but this particular post is focused on the problem space and not the tools.
 You can choose to skip all the code snippets entirely and still come out knowing how it all works.
-It could also be useful for translating to your (second) favorite programming language.
-Rust tends to get verbose, but one positive side-effect of that [verbosity](https://en.wikipedia.org/wiki/Verbosity) is that at least the core of what this code does should be easy to follow even without knowing the language.

 I have two disclaimers: